Spotify

 Address: Regeringsgatan 19, 111 53 Stockholm, Sweden

-Spotify is a Swedish audio streaming and media service provider founded in April 2006 by Daniel Ek and Martin Lorentzon.
-As of December 2025, it was one of the largest providers of music streaming services, with over 751 million monthly active users comprising 290 million paying subscribers.
+Spotify is a Swedish audio streaming and media service provider founded in April 2006 by the businessmen Daniel Ek and Martin Lorentzon.
+As of March 2026, it was one of the largest providers of music streaming services, with over 761 million monthly active users comprising 293 million paying subscribers.
 Spotify is listed on the New York Stock Exchange in the form of American depositary receipts.
 Wikipedia

 Website: spotify.com